kuleuven/iRODS-User-Training/08_mango_portal.md

 **Exercise 2: downloading and overwriting**

-- Inspect the contents of inflation.txt by previewing it.
 - You realise there is a mistake in the uploaded data object.
   Download the file and edit it so the inflation for 2021 is 1.4%.
 - Upload the new version of the file, overwriting the previous one.